By Kevin Brown | Bio

 Many of you are experiencing firsthand what it means to be living with someone older than you.
 Perhaps you are a teen or young adult living with your parents, or perhaps you are an adult who has a parent or older relative living with you.
 Experience reveals that at some point in our lives we will be sharing an intergenerational relationship while under one roof.
 Most of us have the experience of living with our parents while we grow up.
 But the experience of taking on a caring role is very different.

 I myself had this experience while my mother lived with my wife and I until her untimely death, followed a short while thereafter with my mother-in-law living with us for a period of time.
-All of a sudden, I found myself in a situation where I needed to not only accommodate our son, but now also integrate an aging parent.
+We considered active adult housing for my mother, but in the end, we decided to have her in our home.
+I’m so glad we did.
+I found myself in a situation where I needed to not only accommodate our son but now also integrate an aging parent.
 While there were definite adjustments that needed to be made by all parties, our life was indeed richer for the experience.

 I bring this subject forward as a result of a recent newspaper article titled ‘Age anxiety higher at home than work‘.
 The article reported that living with a senior heightens younger people’s anxiety and prejudice about old age, but that working with an elderly person reduces their anxiety and prejudice concerning old age.
 It seems that younger people, when exposed to senior family members who needed assistance for day-to-day activities and hygiene, become more anxious and concerned themselves about aging.
 They also commented about older people complaining more and of concern for the evidence of caregiver exhaustion.
 On the other hand, working with an older generation that outwardly appeared healthy, fit, and mentally engaged created no discomfort and left a more favorable impression.
 Not surprisingly, the researchers noted that young people who had more knowledge about aging were less anxious about getting older themselves.